RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 - Light weight
 - Fast

+Virtual machine is an emulation of a physical computer.
+VMs enable teams to run what appear to be multiple machines, with multiple operating systems, on a single computer.
+VMs interact with physical computers by using lightweight software layers called hypervisors.
+Hypervisors can separate VMs from one another and allocate processors, memory and storage among them.

+VMs are also known as virtual servers, virtual server instances and virtual private servers.

+Containers are a lighter-weight, more agile way of handling virtualization—since they don’t use a hypervisor, you can enjoy faster resource provisioning and speedier availability of new applications.

+Rather than spinning up an entire virtual machine, containerization packages together everything needed to run a single application or microservice (along with runtime libraries they need to run).
+The container includes all the code, its dependencies and even the operating system itself.
+This enables applications to run almost anywhere—a desktop computer, a traditional IT infrastructure or the cloud.

+Containers use a form of operating system (OS) virtualization.
+Put simply, they leverage features of the host operating system to isolate processes and control the processes’ access to CPUs, memory and desk space.

 Use cases for containers:
 - Microservices (loosely coupled and independently deployable services)
 - DevOps (build, ship and run software)